Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 JUGHASHVILI Georgian (Rare)

-There are several theories to the meaning and origin of this surname.
-One suggests Ossetian roots with the meaning "son of the herder", derived from from the Ossetian word дзуг (dzug)
+Meaning uncertain.
+One theory suggests Ossetian roots with the meaning "son of the herder", derived from from Ossetian дзуг (dzug)

 Juhe is an Estonian surname meaning "cord" and "wire".

 Juht is an Estonian surname meaning "leader" and "driver".